 Bats switch to the rewarding option faster as they experience more reversals

 As the bats experienced more reversals, they made their first visit to the rewarding flower faster and faster.
 Immediately after a reversal, the number of visits to the previously-rewarding flower (perseverative visits) decreased as the animals experienced more reversals (Figure 3).
-Visually examining the data however indicates that this change does not seem to occur on the second and third nights.
-It would appear therefore, that the bats got faster at responding to reversals only on the first night until they reached a plateau, which over the second and third nights.
+The data however indicates that this decrease did not persist on the second and third nights.
+It would appear therefore, that the bats got faster at responding to reversals only on the first night until they reached a plateau, which persisted over the second and third nights.

 Figure 3: Number of perseverative visits made by the bats after each reversal across all three nights.
 A perseverative visit is a visit to the previously-rewarding option after a reversal and before any visit to the newly-rewarding option.
 By definition, there were no perseverative visits in the first block of a night.
-The red lines show individual data the black lines the group average (N = 14).
+The red lines show individual data; the black lines, the group average (N = 14).
 Reversals were between the two flowers assigned to an individual bat

 The results of the statistical analysis are summarized in Figure 4 and Figure 5.
 The bats made fewer perseverative visits as they experienced more reversals and more experimental nights, but this effect on perseverative visits decreased until a plateau was reached by the second experimental night.
 Overall, though the bats ‘improved’, there was no evidence that the number of perseverative visits decreased to one per reversal, the optimum performance.

-Figure 4: Forest plot of the estimates of the effect of night and block on perseverative visits. represent the means of the posterior distributions of the slope coefficients, thick horizontal lines represent 50% credible intervals thin horizontal lines 89% credible intervals.
+Figure 4: Forest plot of the estimates of the effect of night and block on perseverative visits.
+Circles ( ) represent the means of the posterior distributions of the slope coefficients, thick horizontal lines represent 50% credible intervals; thin horizontal lines, 89% credible intervals.
 The numbers in bold are the means of the posterior distributions and 89% credible intervals

 Figure 5: Conditional effects plots from the model of the perseverative visits showing the effect of the predictors and interaction conditional on the value of the other predictors being equal to their mean, sampling from the posterior distribution. a) Conditional effects of experimental night on the number of perseverative visits b) Conditional effects of block on the number of perseverative visits c) Conditional effects of the interaction of experimental night and block